Golda Meir: Resignation (1974)

 Following the Yom Kippur War, Meir's government was plagued by infighting and questions over Israel's lack of preparation for the war.
 The Agranat Commission appointed to investigate the war cleared Meir of "direct responsibility".
 It said about her actions on Yom Kippur morning:

 Her party won the elections in December 1973, but the coalition lost seats and was unable to form a majority.
-Meir announced her resignation as Prime Minister on 11 April 1974, and resigned from the Knesset on 7 June 1974.
+Meir resigned as prime minister on 11 April 1974, and gave up her Knesset seat on 7 June 1974.
 She never held office again.
 She believed that was the "will of the people" and that she had served enough time as premier.
 She believed the government needed to form a coalition.
 She said, "Five years are sufficient ...
 It is beyond my strength to continue carrying this burden."
 Yitzhak Rabin succeeded her on June 3, 1974.

-After premiereship and death (1974–1978)
+After premiership and death (1974–1978)

 In 1975, Meir published her autobiography, My Life, which became a New York Times Best Seller.

-On 21 November 1977, Meir spoke at the Knesset on behalf of the Labor Party to Egyptian President Anwar Sadat during his historic trip as the first Arab leader to visit Israel.
+On 21 November 1977, Meir spoke at the Knesset on behalf of the Labor Party to Egyptian President Anwar Sadat during his historic trip as the first Arab leader to visit Israeli-controlled territory.
 She said his visit was important for the sake of the next generations' avoiding war, praised Sadat for his courage and vision, and expressed the hope that while many differences remained to be resolved, that vision would be achieved in a spirit of mutual understanding.

-On 8 December 1978, Meir died of lymphatic cancer in Jerusalem at the age of 80.
+On 8 December 1978, Meir died of lymphatic cancer (lymphoma) in Jerusalem at the age of 80.
 She was buried on Mount Herzl in Jerusalem.